 - 1. If integral with engine and not integrated in the bedplate. - 2.
 Only for one cylinder or one cylinder configuration. - 3.
 Including identification (e.g. drawing number) of components. - 4.
 Operation and service manuals are to contain maintenance requirements (servicing and repair) including details of any special tools and gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance. - 5.
-Where engines rely on hydraulic, pneumatic or electronic control of fuel injection and/or valves, a failure mode and effects analysis (FMEA) is to be submitted to demonstrate that failure of the control system will not result in the operation of the engine being degraded beyond acceptable performance criteria for the engine.
-The FMEA reports required will not be explicitly approved by TL. - 6.
-Tests are to demonstrate the ability of the control, protection and safety equipment to function as intended under the specified testing conditions per TL- R E10.
+Where engines rely on hydraulic, pneumatic or electronic control of fuel injection and/or valves, a failure mode and effects analysis (FMEA) is to be submitted to demonstrate that failure of the control system will not result in the operation of the engine being degraded beyond acceptable performance criteria for the engine. - 6.
+Tests are to demonstrate the ability of the control, protection and safety equipment to function as intended under the specified testing conditions per TL-R E10.